-Whilst anecdotal evidence suggests that there are inherent drawbacks in using MIM for managing work, studies on such possibilities are scarce.
-Instead the state-of-the-art on MIM at the workplace is more concern with the benefits of the application.
-For example, online survey 470 respondents show that the usage of MIM in supporting relationship with customers can contribute to customer care and in support of the customer journey (Marino & Lo Presti, 2019).
-In other study by Vivian & Ronald (2015) with 245 Hong Kong real estate agents suggest that their MIM use and affordances were positively associated with job performance and satisfaction.
+While anecdotal evidence suggests that there are inherent drawbacks in using MIM for managing work, studies on such possibilities are scarce.
+Instead the, state-of-the-art research on MIM in the workplace is more focused on the benefits of the application.
+For example, an online survey of 470 respondents showed that the usage of MIM in supporting relationships with customers can contribute to customer care and support the customer journey (Marino & Lo Presti, 2019).
+Another study by Vivian and Ronald (2015) of 245 Hong Kong real estate agents suggested that employee MIM use and affordances were positively associated with job performance and satisfaction.

-Unfortunately, there seems to be a lessez-faire attitude among MIM researchers on the potential drawback of the technology when used for managing work.
+Unfortunately, there seems to be a laissez-faire attitude among MIM researchers on the potential drawbacks of the technology when used for managing work.
 There is a strong suspicion that organizations underestimate the impact of simple technologies such as MIM.
-For example, there is a scarcity of studies on the impact of simple communication technologies such as MIM on power relation compared to studies involving enterprise systems such study by Esendemirli, Turker, & Altuntas (2015) on Enterprise Resource Planning (ERP) found that some components of interdepartmental relations only emerged as significant factors in departmental performance when ERP was used effectively within the department.
-As a result, some organizations were caught by surprise when they see the adverse effect of MIM on power relations in organizations (Shim & Shin, 2016).
-Therefore, more studies on the relation between MIM and power relations in organizations is needed to determine how the former can affect the later, thus preparing them for any eventuality due to the technology’s usage.
+For example, there is a scarcity of studies on the impact of simple communication technologies such as MIM on power relations, compared to studies involving enterprise systems.
+Such a study by Esendemirli, Turker, & Altuntas (2015) on Enterprise Resource Planning (ERP) found that some components of interdepartmental relations only emerged as significant factors in departmental performance when ERP was used effectively within the department.
+As a result, some organizations were caught by surprise when they saw the adverse effect of MIM on power relations in organizations (Shim & Shin, 2016).
+Therefore, more studies on the relation between MIM and power relations in organizations is needed to determine how the former can affect the latter.

 Literature Review